AScozzari/W3suitever1/replit.md

   - **❌ NEVER**: Forget `VITE_FONT_SCALE=80` when building frontend for VPS

 # System Architecture
-- **UI/UX Decisions**: The platform employs a WindTre Glassmorphism design, featuring fixed headers/sidebars, white backgrounds, and a build-time UI zoom (`VITE_FONT_SCALE=80`).
-It follows a component-first approach leveraging `shadcn/ui` and Radix UI for accessibility.
+- **UI/UX Decisions**: Employs a WindTre Glassmorphism design with fixed headers/sidebars, white backgrounds, and a build-time UI zoom (`VITE_FONT_SCALE=80`).
+It uses a component-first approach with `shadcn/ui` and Radix UI for accessibility.
 Styling relies on CSS variables and Tailwind CSS, integrating content into existing dashboard structures.
 - **Technical Implementations**:
     - **Database**: PostgreSQL with a 3-schema architecture (`w3suite`, `public`, `brand_interface`) and Row Level Security (RLS).
     - **Security**: OAuth2/OIDC, MFA, JWTs, and 3-level Role-Based Access Control (RBAC).